react-z/react-count-down/README.md

-# react-timer
+# react-count-down

-react-timer is a simple count down component using react.js.
+react-count-down is a simple count down component using react.js.

 ![](example/screenshot.png)